 To get a truly smooth peanut butter gelato, the peanut butter needs to be made into a nut cream before being added to the dairy.
 Before I learned this from a professional Italian gelateri, I would simply dump the peanut butter straight into the gelato mix.
 It was good but not great.

-Nuts contain a high amount of fat which need to be emulsified for the best texture.
+Nuts contain a high amount of fat which needs to be emulsified for the best texture.
 It sounds a lot more difficult than it is.
-Throw the peanut butter in mixer.
+Throw the peanut butter in the mixer.
 Make a sugar syrup then pour the boiling syrup over the peanut butter.
 Whisk at a high speed until creamy and cool.
-This little bit of extra effort produces a heavenly smooth, near professional (in my opinion) gelato.
+This little bit of extra effort produces a heavenly smooth, near-professional gelato.

 Chocolate chunks take no time to make and can be as simple or as fancy as you want.
 My two favorite versions to pair with this gelato are dark chocolate chunks (using a 70% chocolate) and baco-choco chunks (chocolate shards embedded with small bits of crispy bacon) I find that about a cup of chunks gives the perfect gelato to mix-in ratio but that’s a personal choice everyone must make for themselves.Print